netdata/kernel-collector/docs/Compilation-as-normal-user.md

 # Compilation as normal user

-The `kernel-collector` repository can be compiled as normal user, but before this it is neessary to do some steps as `root`.
+The `kernel-collector` repository can be compiled as normal user, but before to do this it is necessary some steps as `root`.

 ## Steps as root